MJ Melendez Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.71 team ERA that ranks first among all league pitching staffs.
+- The Mariners have the first-ranked team ERA across all MLB pitching staffs (3.72).

-- The Mariners allow the fourth-fewest home runs in baseball (136 total, 1.1 per game).
+- Mariners pitchers combine to surrender the fourth-fewest home runs in baseball (137 total, 1.1 per game).

-- Miller makes the start for the Mariners, his 19th of the season.
-He is 8-4 with a 3.78 ERA and 89 strikeouts in 97 2/3 innings pitched.

-- In his most recent appearance on Saturday, the right-hander went 6 1/3 scoreless innings against the Houston Astros while surrendering two hits.
+- His most recent time out came on Saturday against the Houston Astros, when the righty threw six innings, surrendering two earned runs while allowing eight hits.

-- In 18 games this season, the 25-year-old has amassed an ERA of 3.78, with 8.2 strikeouts per nine innings.
-Opponents are hitting .217 against him.

 © 2023 Data Skrive.
 All rights reserved.